 When an at-fault divorce goes to court, it is a court matter where attorneys and parties must testify and provide evidence.
 This evidence is meant to support why the divorce should happen, or why the post-divorce matters should be changed to favor one spouse or the other.
 These proceedings can become inflammatory, leaving hard feelings in the wake of the court’s decision.

 In a no-fault divorce, there isn’t a listed legal reason for divorce, so both sides can agree that an irreparable marriage doesn’t require any embellishments or aired laundry.
 A no-fault divorce can stay a private affair.

 No-Fault Divorces Can Cost Less Money

 Court cases are expensive, especially when a family’s future is involved.
 You want to make sure everything is accounted for, everyone gets an equitable outcome, and you aren’t going to leave any questions unanswered.

 In a no-fault divorce, all parties should be on the same page, understanding that there aren’t grounds that need proving, or that the attorneys’ time won’t be spent preparing extensive arguments.

-When you know the marriage is going to end, you can determine how much time you’ll need to retain an attorney, so you can keep your costs down.
+When you know the marriage is going to end, you can determine how much time you’ll need to retain a lawyer for divorce in Marietta, GA, so you can keep your costs down.
 That doesn’t mean the divorce process will be cheap, but with surprises kept to a minimum, your expenses and lawyer fees should be limited.

 What Kind Of Drawbacks Are Involved in No-Fault Divorces?